 - Anoscopy—the visual examination of the inside of the anus using an anoscope to help keep the sphincter open

 Sigmoidoscopy—the use of a specialized endoscope to examine the inside of the anus, rectum, and lower intestine

 Leading up to the procedure:

 - Do not eat or drink anything after midnight.

 - Your doctor will order a laxative for you.
 It will cleanse your colon and rectum.

 - Arrange for someone to take you home after the surgery.

 Talk to your doctor about your medications, even non-prescription medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+You may be asked to stop taking some medications up to 1 week before the procedure.

 Description of the Procedure

 An anoscope will be inserted into your anus.
 The hemorrhoids will be viewed through the scope.